microsoft/code-with-engineering-playbook/design-reviews/recipes/task-design-review-template.md

 ## Goals / In-Scope

-* List the specific goals for the task.
 * List a few bullet points of what this task will achieve and that are most relevant for the design review discussion.
 * This should include acceptance criteria required to meet the [definition of done](../../team-agreements/definition-of-done/).

 ## Non-goals / Out-of-Scope

-* List the non-goals for the task.
 * List a few bullet points of non-goals to clarify the work that is beyond the scope of the design review for this task.

 ## Proposed Design / Suggested Approach